UWFront-End-Cert/DEPRECATED-html300/lesson07/activity/README.md

 		-	Select npm or yarn (your choice, but yarn would need to be installed first)
 	-	Once done, `cd` into your project
 	- 	Installing scss (in your project directory)
-		-	npm: run `npm install -D sass-loader sass`
+		-	npm command: run `npm install -D sass-loader sass`
-		-	yarn: run `yarn add sass-loader sass`
+		-	yarn command: run `yarn add sass-loader sass`
 	-	Installing Bootstrap (in your project directory)
-		-	npm: run `npm install bootstrap-vue bootstrap`
+		-	npm command: run `npm install bootstrap-vue bootstrap jquery popper.js`
-		-	yarn: run `yarn add bootstrap-vue bootstrap`
+		-	yarn command: run `yarn add bootstrap-vue bootstrap jquery popper.js`
 	-	Adding bootstrap/scss to the project
 		-	In your `src` folder, create a `main.scss` file
 		-	In that new file, add the following: